 Solar energy is a clean, virtually inexhaustible source of energy.
-Over the past decade, increasing awareness of climate change, its consequences and energy security considerations have forced the global community to focus on renewable energy sources, such as solar energy, resulting in unprecedented growth in solar energy applications.
-The Indian Solar Industry is growing at a record breaking pace in past few years and is all set to become the third largest solar market globally only behind China and USA.
-Going forward, the U.S. China, Japan and India will dominate the global market, with an estimated 73 percent of global demand in 2017.
+Over the past decade, increasing awareness of climate change, its consequences, and energy security considerations have forced the global community to focus on renewable energy sources, such as solar energy, resulting in unprecedented growth in solar energy applications.
+The Indian Solar Industry is growing at a record-breaking pace in the past few years and is all set to become the third-largest solar market globally only behind China and the USA.
+Going forward, the U.S. China, Japan, and India will dominate the global market, with an estimated 73 percent of global demand in 2017.
 Due to technological advancement, solar energy applications are becoming more economical, attracting global attention with the expanding scale of market penetration and production, and the rising cost of electricity generated from fossil fuels.
 Within a few years, unsubsidized solar power would cost no more to end-customers in many markets than electricity generated by fossil fuels or by renewable alternatives to solar energy.

 While the impetus has been provided by the center, almost every state in the country now has a renewable or solar energy policy.
 Incentives like GBI (Generation Based Incentive), AD (Accelerated Depreciation), Viability Gap Funding, capital subsidy, and feed-in-tariffs, both at the federal and state level have helped increase India’s total installed solar capacity by over 80 percent in the last 12 months to reach 8.1 GW.
 Initiatives for the development of 25 solar parks, Ultra Mega Solar Power Projects, canal top solar projects, and 100,000 solar pumps for farmers are at different stages of implementation.